simonw/llm-openrouter/README.md

 Some of the models provided by OpenRouter are compatible with this feature, see [their full list of structured output models](https://openrouter.ai/models?order=newest&supported_parameters=structured_outputs) for details.

-`llm-openrouter` currently enables schema support for all models, but this includes models that do not support the feature.
-If you try to run a schema against an unsupported model your schema will be ignored, so test carefully.
+`llm-openrouter` currently enables schema support for the models in that list.
+Models have varying levels of quality in their schema support, so test carefully rather than assuming all models will correctly work the same.

 ```bash
 llm -m openrouter/google/gemini-flash-1.5 'invent 3 cool capybaras' \